 Healthchecks.io ping endpoints accept HTTP HEAD, GET and POST request methods.

-When using HTTP POST, you can include arbitrary payload in the request body.
-If the request body looks like a UTF-8 string, Healthchecks.io will log the first 10 kilobytes of the request body, so you can inspect it later.
+When using HTTP POST, you can include an arbitrary payload in the request body.
+Healthchecks.io will log the first 100 kB (100000 bytes) of the request body, so that you can inspect it later.

 In this example, we run